All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Effectiveness Comparison

-Bariatric surgery remains the most effective weight loss intervention available, producing 25-35% body weight loss that is largely sustained over 5-10 years.
-GLP-1 medications produce 15-22% loss, which is substantial but does not match surgical outcomes in most patients.
+Bariatric surgery remains the most effective weight loss intervention available, producing 25-35% body weight loss that's largely sustained over 5-10 years.
+GLP-1 medications produce 15-22% loss, which is substantial but doesn't match surgical outcomes in most patients.

 • GLP-1 medications are non-surgical and carry significantly lower acute risk

-• GLP-1 therapy is reversible; bariatric surgery is not (or is very difficult to reverse)
+• GLP-1 therapy is reversible. bariatric surgery isn't (or is very difficult to reverse)

-• GLP-1 medications do not require hospitalization, general anesthesia, or recovery time
+• GLP-1 medications don't require hospitalization, general anesthesia, or recovery time

 • Some patients achieve surgical-level weight loss on newer dual agonists like tirzepatide